More about: 14 Best Things to Do In Chinatown, San Francisco

 4. Visit the iconic Tin How Temple

-When visiting Chinatown, you can't miss Tin How Temple.
+When you visit Chinatown, you can't miss the Tin How Temple.
 It is the oldest Taoist temple in Chinatown and even one of the oldest Chinese temples in the United States.

-By visiting it you will learn a little more about the history of the place.
-It is one of the many buildings that had to be rebuilt after being destroyed in the San Francisco earthquake and subsequent fire of 1906.
-At that time, only the image of the goddess, the temple bell and part of the altar survived.
+When you visit, you can learn a little more about the history of the place.
+It is one of many buildings that had to be rebuilt after being destroyed in the 1906 San Francisco earthquake and subsequent fire.
+At that time, only the image of the goddess, the temple bell, and part of the altar survived.

 Practical information